Skip to main content

 Compiles and prepares the plugin for use.

-sam plugin build [OPTIONS]
+sam plugin build [PLUGIN_PATH]

 Options: